Our funeral directors guide to carrying the coffin

 Dealing with loss and bereavement can be a very difficult and confusing time for any individual or family and losing someone we love is probably one of the hardest experiences many of us will ever go through.
 Our local bereavement support groups, courses, and seminars will guide and support you through your healing process.
 You are not alone!

-A Pallbearer is traditionally one of the people who will help to carry someone’s coffin from the hearse to the funeral venue and, if they are being buried, to their grave.
-Typically four or six Pallbearers carry or escort a coffin at the funeral.
-People who are chosen to do this, or who would like to, are usually very close family members and friends.
+A Pallbearer is traditionally one of the people who will help to carry someone’s coffin from the hearse to the funeral venue.
+In addition, if the deceased is being buried they will continue carrying the coffin to the grave.
+As a rule, four or six Pallbearers carry or escort a coffin at the funeral.
+As a rule, the people chosen to do this are usually very close family members and friends.
+Moreover, family and friends may ask to carry out this important funeral role.
 We will discuss this with you when making funeral arrangements.